juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 *Figure 5.
 Network definition used for this solution*

 The segmentation results were quite impressive.
 The "easy cases" where virtually perfect.
 Cases where the LV tissue was only half around were nicely filled up with a "half moon"-like overlay.
 There were some cases where the net was confused but this was almost always due to strange outliers of which it never had seen any examples before.
 Patients with many heavily contracted LV's seemed to be a little underestimated by the system.
 This is probably because I should have labeled contracted LV's more generous.
-Below, a few cases are discussed.
+Below, a few cases are shown.

 ![Segmentation](/images/segmentations.png)
 *Figure 6.
 Segmentation results.
 A. Normal.
 B. Heavy contraction.
 C. Chamber only partly surrounded by LV tissue D. and E. Uncommon cases where the u-net was confused.*